 - Initial N:

 - Cases: N=1,166

 - Anthropometrics: Not reported

 - Location: New York State.

-- dietary pattern predicting 34% of variance in GI and 68% of variance in GL consisted primarily of sweets, refined grains, salty snacks and added fats
+- Dietary patterns predicting 34% of variance in GI and 68% of variance in GL consisted primarily of sweets, refined grains, salty snacks and added fats

 - In premenopausal women, breast cancer was not related to GI, GL or any patterns derived from these indexes

-- In premenopausal women with a body mass index greater than or equal to 25kg/m2, there was an increase risk of breast cancer associated with the highest vs. lowest quartile of GL-related food patterns (OR: 2.21; 95% CI: 1.04, 4.69), however, the overall effect of GL-related food pattern was not statistically significant in the model (P=0.08)
+- In premenopausal women with a BMI greater than or equal to 25kg/m2, there was an increase risk of breast cancer associated with the highest vs. lowest quartile of GL-related food patterns (OR: 2.21; 95% CI: 1.04, 4.69), however, the overall effect of GL-related food pattern was not statistically significant in the model (P=0.08)

 - In postmenopausal women with a BMI greater than or equal to 25kg/m2, there was a decrease in risk in the highest vs. lowest quartile of GL (OR: 0.63; P =0.01; 95% CI: 0.42, 0.94)